Sheila Bett Sheila Bett

 You become more like your parents!

-When I was a teenager you could never have convinced me that I would be having a cup of tea several times a day.
+When I was a teenager, you could never convince me that at some point in my life, I would be having a cup of tea several times a day.
 That getting home from work to make myself a cuppa would be something I would look forward to.
 Growing up, my parents often had a cup of chai after dinner, and I thought it was the funniest ‘old people’ thing!
 Fast forward to me trying different recipes and frequenting my friend’s restaurant just to satisfy a craving for his delicious cardamom tea.

 Protect your peace of mind and choose happiness